Karaka-Management/Karaka/Install/Application/Backend/Admin/Install/Application/Pages/PrivacyPolicy/en.md

 # Privacy Policy

-This privacy policy ("POLICY") will help you understand how [name] ("us", "we", "our") uses and protects the data you provide to us when you visit and use Orange-Management ("website", "service" and "application").
+This privacy policy ("POLICY") will help you understand how [name] ("us", "we", "our") uses and protects the data you provide to us when you visit and use Karaka ("website", "service" and "application").

 ## Definitions
 For the purposes of these POLICIES: